Ph.D., Geology, The University of Texas at Austin (2018)

 Postdoctoral Fellow, Scripps Institution of Oceanography, UC San Diego (2018-2019)

 Field Engineer, Schlumberger Oilfield Services (2009-2011)

-I teach Structural Geology (GEOL 291) and will teach Principles of Geology (GEOL 111) beginning Spring 2020.
+I currently teach Structural Geology (GEOL 291) and will teach Principles of Geology (GEOL 111) in future semesters.

 I study rock rheology (how rocks flow) in the Earth's deep lithosphere (the lower crust and upper mantle).
 The rheological (or material) properties of the rocks and the minerals within those rocks are necessary to model geophysical processes, predict seismic hazards, and interpret some seimsic/geophysical observations.
 To investigate these rheological properties, I primarily collect and study xenoliths -- rocks that come from the deep lithosphere to the surface during volcanic eruptions.

 Bernard, R.E., Behr, W.M., Becker, T.W., & D.J.
 Young (2019), Relationships between olivine CPO and deformation parameters in naturally deformed rocks and implications for mantle seismic anisotropy.
 Geochemistry, Geophysics, Geosystems 20.
 DOI: 10.1029/2019GC008289

 Dygert, N., Bernard, R.E., & W.M.
 Behr (2019), Great Basin mantle xenoliths record active lithospheric downwelling beneath central Nevada.
 Geochemistry, Geophysics, Geosystems 20, DOI: 10.1029/2018GC007834.

 Bernard, R.E. and E.H.G.
 Cooperdock (2018), No progress on diversity in 40 years.
 Nature Geoscience 11, 292–295, doi:10.1038/s41561-018-0116-6.